 The educational reformer founded Miss Porter’s School in 1843 could not have imagined the fame, fortune, scandal and accomplishment her students would achieve.

 Sarah Porter was born Aug.
 17, 1813, the daughter of a well-to-do Congregationalist minister and his wife in Farmington, Conn.
 She had the best education available for young ladies at the time.
 Yale professors tutored her and she learned four languages.
-When she reached her 80s, she taught herself Hebrew.
+When she reached her 80s, she taught herself a fifth: Hebrew.

 Sarah Porter started Miss Porter’s with 18 students.
 By the 1880s, Miss Porter's grew into national prominence with nearly 100 students.
 The curriculum included Latin, French, German, spelling, reading, arithmetic, trigonometry, history, geography, chemistry, physiology, botany, geology and astronomy.